fletchjp/MERG-Arduino-Software/Signals/SignalComposite/SignalCombined2/Readme.md

 The previous examples run on this code.

 If I want to get around the problem I am going to have to change the way I am doing the Eventhandler.

+The reason for the problem is that when the EventHandler class is implemented it has to have a template type and that means that the objects are of different type and cannot be put in a list together.